miklevin/MikeLev.in/_posts/2021-08-26-struggling-through-github-pages-startup-process.md

 headline: Successfully Setting Up Website on Github Pages After Hours of Struggle
 description: I just finished setting up a new website on Github Pages, after a long and complicated process of setting up DNS, Git repositories, Jekyll templating, and more.
 I'm happy with the result, but now it's time to get to work - so I'll have to wait a couple days to enjoy the fruits of my labor.
 keywords: Github Pages, DNS, Git, Repositories, Jekyll, Templates, Default.html, Banner, Google Analytics, Pico/Nano, CNAME, Config.yaml, Google Search Console, TXT Record, Propagate
-categories: google, jekyll, seo, git
+categories: jekyll, seo, git, google
 permalink: /blog/struggling-through-github-pages-startup-process/
 layout: post
 ---